Sign up for the free Shakespeare Newsletter

 A goodly prize, fit for the devil's grace!

-See, how the ugly wench doth bend her brows, 35
+See, how the ugly wench doth bend her brows,

-JOAN LA PUCELLE Changed to a worser shape thou canst not be.
+JOAN LA PUCELLEChanged to a worser shape thou canst not be.

-YORK O, Charles the Dauphin is a proper man;
+YORKO, Charles the Dauphin is a proper man;

 No shape but his can please your dainty eye.

-And may ye both be suddenly surprised
+And may ye both be suddenly surprised40

 By bloody hands, in sleeping on your beds!

-YORK Fell banning hag, enchantress, hold thy tongue!
+YORKFell banning hag, enchantress, hold thy tongue!

-JOAN LA PUCELLE I prithee, give me leave to curse awhile.
+JOAN LA PUCELLEI prithee, give me leave to curse awhile.

-Alarum.
-Enter SUFFOLK with MARGARET in his hand
+[Alarum.
+Enter SUFFOLK with MARGARET in his hand]

 O fairest beauty, do not fear nor fly!